rrDumpTruck/Obsidian.Vault/Archive-Recap.md

 	Stone by stone the Artery shoots through the cavern and eventually comes to an abrupt halt.
 	Stopping in its tracks right in front of a group of four hooded figures walking through an underground portion of a vault of some kind.

+<span style="color:#00b0f0">Layout for next session: </span>
+1. Allow adventure near <span style="color:#ff0000">Aortas Workshop</span> or wherever they choose to wander.
+2. Arrive at opportunity where they hear the town criers say at each crossroads in the city " The Fool Throwing Festival in Damius' Forum"
+3. Party can choose to stay at an inn in any various district of the city, the Halessian institute student housing, or choose to move out immediately.
+4. The party must register with the Pathfinder's Guild in Opportunity before being able to undertake any jobs for Vein Hunting or Prospecting.
+5. Remind players to check out shops, guilds, churches, libraries or to visit old friends before departing the city.

 ---